t3hmun/t3hmun.github.io.old/_posts/2015-09-08-optional-muut-comments-loaded-using-a-button.md

 category: article
 tags: muut comments js
 description: "Adding comments to a static blog site, entirely loaded using a button."
+comments_enabled: true
 ---

 * TOC
 {:toc .toc}

+> Update [2015-23-10]:
+>
+> Muut didnt feel right so I've moved back to disqus.
+> I'm still committed to making it an optional load on demand, since I don't like third part connections on a site by default.

 I decided to make loading the comments system on my Jekyll blog site optional by making them load on a button press.
 No downloading of large scripts or contacting the third party comments service until the user decides to.